Dvpsadmin/performance-dashboard/README.md

 | style      | no       | uses the different modules defined in `index.html`.
 The default style is `circle-frame`, and other styles are `circle-filled`, `square-frame` or `square-filled`.

 ### Template
-If you want to make any changes to the dashboard itself you can make the changes in the `index.html` file located in the templates folder
+If you want to make any changes to the dashboard itself you can make the changes in the `index.html` file located in the templates folder.

 ### Config file
 Here is an example of a [configuration file](https://github.com/serverdensity/performance-dashboard/blob/master/conf_dev.yml) and this is the [configuration file](https://github.com/serverdensity/performance-dashboard/blob/master/conf.yml) we used to make our dashboard.